Overall Rating: ⭐⭐⭐⭐⭐

 If you’ve been keeping up with my posts over on Twitter and Instagram lately, you’ll have probably noticed that I’m a very big fan of this book.
 In fact, I’ve probably posted about this particular book more frequently than I have about my own!
 In a nutshell, this book blew me away, and I genuinely cannot wait to share my review with you.

-The Haunting Of Hattie Hastings by Audrey Davis was book review #3 for Books Of All Shades.
+The Haunting Of Hattie Hastings by Audrey Davis was book review #3 for my book club.
 I was so excited that the next book on my “to be read” list was all about another Hattie.
 The MC in my own novel is called Hattie!
 Yes, just this little bit of information alone made me jump for joy.

 As well as this, I also found some other similarities to my own book, which made me love it even more.
 It made me realise that my story works and that Audrey Davis was soon to become one of my new favourite authors.